huckels15/AC215_BlackKnights/README.md

 4. **`src/resnet/model.py`**
    Defines the resnet model architecture with tensorflow to be called in `train_resnet.py`.

-5. Yolo Files: To be Implemented for resnet
+5. Yolo Files:
    - **`src/yolo/test_yolo.py`** and **`src/yolo/validate_yolo.py`**
-      - Generates **`src/yolo/test_yolo.py`**predictions and tests metrics on validation and test Yolo models.
+      - Generates predictions and metrics on validation and test sets.
    - **`src/yolo/train_yolo.py`**
       - Loads image files from street sign dataset, splits into training and validation splits, associates images with classification classes and stores data into yaml file.
       - Trains imported Yolo model on data stored in yaml file.